Prepare yourself emotionally for university finishing

 Follow our careers team on social media for a range of career events throughout the next few months.

-They can help you build a CV, offer guidance on applying for jobs, attending interviews and more!
+They can help you build a CV, and offer guidance on applying for jobs, attending interviews and more!

 Find out more information on the website here.Follow @URCareersHub